hy-tsoha/tsohacheck/README.md

 ## Future development

 If you want to write custom checks, you can add them to custom.py and output results to include them in report.
-Please, make also pull request to add them to this repo.
+Please, if your additions are generally useful, make also a pull request to add them to this repo.